ROZALIYA0206/whitepaper/technical.md

 #### Inexpensive Network

 The hybrid consensus model provides an inexpensive way to secure the network.
 Users can run existing DApps on the Rublix Blockchain and spend less money on transaction fees.
-Overall cost of the network’s security will also be cheaper due to considerably lower market cap.
+Overall cost of the network's security will also be cheaper due to considerably lower market cap.

 #### No Miners